seamusbarnes/seamusbarnes.github.io/_posts/2025-02-03-ai-for-oncology.md

 data: "2025-02-03 10:00:00 +0000"
 categories: til
 tags: [AI, oncology, python, DIRECT, SCC]
-excerpt:
+excerpt: >
-  "Summary of how the AI for Oncology LAB (NKI, the Netherlands) is planning on using AI to automatically segment SCC biopsies intra-operatively, and how they developed the DIRECT package to recreate high-quality MRI medical images from under-sampled k-space MRI data."
+  Summary of how the AI for Oncology LAB (NKI, the Netherlands) is planning on using AI to automatically segment SCC biopsies intra-operatively, and how they developed the DIRECT package to recreate high-quality MRI medical images from under-sampled k-space MRI data.
 ---

 ## Introcuction